 Fill in the details below based on the instructions above for the “Critical Step Statement”

-Author name, Step : (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Jodie Hay, Step 3.6.2: Ensure complete removal of the cytoplasmic fraction to prevent contamination of the nuclear fraction,

 Section – Results

 The Results section is restricted to 200 words of narrative.
 Please read through the results as presented to make sure that it accurately represents your findings.
 If you would like to highlight other data, please revise this section accordingly, keeping in mind the word count restriction.
 Please note that we cannot include narrative without an accompanying visual.